-The integrated mass storage works independently of any router functionalities and is dedicated for customer applications such as data collection or passenger entertainment.
+The integrated mass storage works independently of any router functionalities and is dedicated for customer applications such as data collection.
 The storage can be accessed via the SDK.
 Please refer to SDK API Manual for further details, section 2.2 Media Mount.